airpair/what-i-learned-from-attending-ngconf-march-2015/post.md

 - Protractor plugins for automatically finding accessibilty issues looks cool.
 In fact, I'd like to contribute to Protractor to fix the horrible syntax for getting and setting an input element's
     value: get uses `inputElem.setText()`, set uses `inputElem.getAttribute('value')`.
 - Running the `$digest()` cycle in a Web Worker was interesting, and may be useful in certain edge cases where you need to perform a long running client-side calculation (like a prime number calculator).

+## Final plug
+I had the opportunity to attend the Advanced Angular Workshops on the day before the conference.
+The workshops covered Protractor testing, Advanced Directives, ngAnimate and [angular-formly](https://github.com/formly-js/angular-formly) which is a data-based form rendering component by Kent C Dodds.

+This last workshop especially interested me as it offered a different approach to supporting many of the same use-cases that I considered when building **[angular-form-lib](http://uglow.github.io/angular-form-lib/)** (please try it out!).
+The main differences I see between the two libraries (at the moment) are:

+- angular-form-lib still uses directive-elements to define the form elements, whereas formly uses model data
+- angular-form-lib offers the ability to create form-policies that allow you to define how you want all form across your site to behave.
+For example, you can define a policy that says, "When the form is submitted and there is an error, set the focus to the first field with an error", which is super-useful and accessible.
+- angular-form-lib links error-messages (regardless of how they are formatted or displayed) to the form-control, so that when the form control has the focus, screen-readers can read out the error(s) associated with that field.